morzproject/blog/blog_project/content/post/clone_git_using_private_key.md

 title = "Clone a Git Repository Using Private Key on Ubuntu" description = "A simple guide on how to clone a git repository using private key on Ubuntu (or any Linux distro)."
 +++

-# Clone a Git Repository Using Private Key in Ubuntu

 Have you ever received this error message?
 {{< highlight shell >}}
 $ git clone git@bitbucket.org:mike/web-app.git